sadsciencee/shopify/README.md

 ## API Reference

+### Resource Picker

+A React hook/component for the app bridge resource picker is just about ready.
+TODO: more testing and docs

 ### Modal

 App Bridge V4 handles modals through native iframes, as opposed to the previous version which allowed